nevetsosu/Auxilary-Adversarial-Noise/README.md

+# Adversarial noise generation using a smaller auxilary network
+Mini-Research project for CS569 (Human Aspects in Cybersecurity)

 # Classification Pipeline
 1. Convert jpg to png.
 This can be skipped if PNG already.
 2. Ensure resolution sizes are within bounds.